 Want to try it out?
 Here’s how you whip coconut oil:

-Whipped Coconut Oil Body Butter Recipe
+Whipped Body Butter Recipe with Coconut Oil

-I love that this coconut oil recipe only requires one (yes, one!) ingredient.
+I love that this coconut oil recipe only requires one (yes, one!) ingredient: coconut oil.
 Anything else is completely optional.
 It also only takes a few measly minutes, and you’ll have enough whipped body butter to last at least a month or two.
 In fact, if you get carried away, put some in an attractive jar and it makes a great gift!
 It feels sinfully luxurious as a moisturizer, and yet an entire jar of it costs less than $2 to make.